jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

+### 0.15.3
+- bug fix: Input-block was blocking a user choice that was triggered after it was added

 ### 0.15.2
 - bug fix: Added input block for while importing library (since async file downloading does not)
 - bug fix: import library function asks user for choice as if "tejs" library folder is different from "tejs".